omavashia2005/weather-insights-app/README.md

 # Weather Insights App

-A basic Weather Insights App that uses the OpenWeatherMap API and Streamlit for the frontend.
+A basic Weather Insights App that uses the OpenWeatherMap and Visual Crossing APIs and Streamlit for the frontend.

 ## Objectives